bracesoftware/dpp/doc/dpp_forms.md

 # Forms
 - Functions in programming are blocks of precisely defined and chronologically ordered instructions that are executed when the function is called.
 In D++, those are renamed to forms.

-- Forms may be native forms and user forms.
+- Forms may be native forms, user forms and hook forms.

 ---------------------------------------------------------------------------------------------------------